 Michael Bailey Law Office, LLC can assist in setting up a will that complies with Colorado law, yet still reflects your desires.
 By setting up a will that complies with Colorado law, but clearly states your desires and wishes for property, you can be assured your desires are being carried out.

-This is the same type of information needed for an appointment to discuss a trust.
 A trust is an arrangement whereby property or assets are placed into a legal entity called a trust, so that property and assets can be held and used for the benefit of a person called a beneficiary.
-A personal called a Trustee controls property in a Trust.
+A personal, called a “trustee,” controls property in a Trust.

 There are many different types of trusts, some of which are useful to protect assets, avoid probate (in one, or many, states), minimize certain types of taxes, and allow control over money after one passes away.
 Michael Bailey Law Office, LLC is familiar with these variations of trust types and can help you decide if a trust is right for you.
 And, decide the correct type of trust for you to use.